If the IRS charged you a penalty during COVID, you might be entitled to a refund. But you need to file a protective claim before July 10, 2026.

 Deadline for Protective Claim

 To protect your right to a potential refund, you need to file Form 843 before July 10, 2026.
 Just because you file a protective claim doesn’t necessarily mean you’ll get a refund.
-But it preserves your rights while the legal issues play out.
-You can find instructions about how to file Form 843 on the IRS’s website.
+And remember: A resolution could take several years.
+But filing the protective claim reserves your rights while the legal issues play out.

 Types of Penalties